 That’s the reason why Liu Guoliang is back!
-China wants to prepare to win all medal for the next Olympics.
-At the high level, the pace of the game is even faster!
+China wants to prepare to win all medals for the next Olympics.
+At a high level, the pace of the game is even faster!
 Without a good tactic, you will never win!

 The difference between Strategy and Tactics

 The strategy is the training method for the long term, and it is used to develop your play style.
 For example, if you want to be a forehand topspin attacker, you should focus on the topspin and counter-attack techniques at mid-distance.
 The coach should have a strategy to improve your strength and reduce your weakness in the long run.
 It depends only on your playing style.

 While the tactic is the optimal way to win in a real match.
 It depends not only on your playing style but also on the opponent’s playing style.
 The coach should quickly identify the weakness of the opponent, and give you the best tactics to win the match.
 A tactic is only for a specific situation.
 Chinese coach is well known for his quickest adaptation to the tactics variation in the real match.